-Maxine Chernoff was born on February 24, 1952, in Chicago and received her undergraduate and graduate degrees at the University of Illinois, Chicago.
+Maxine Chernoff was born on February 24, 1952, in Chicago and received her undergraduate and graduate degrees at the University of Illinois Chicago.

-She is the author of over a dozen books of poetry, including Here (Counterpath, 2014), Without (Shearsman, 2012), and To Be Read in the Dark (Omnidawn, 2011).
+Chernoff is the author of more than a dozen books of poetry, including Here (Counterpath, 2014); Without (Shearsman, 2012); and To Be Read in the Dark (Omnidawn, 2011).

-A recipient of the Carl Sandburg Award in Poetry, as well as fellowships from the Illinois Arts Council, Marin Arts Council, and the National Endowment for the Arts, Chernoff currently serves as a professor and chair of the creative writing program at San Francisco State University.
+A recipient of the Carl Sandburg Award in Poetry, as well as fellowships from the Illinois Arts Council, the Marin Arts Council, and the National Endowment for the Arts, Chernoff currently serves as a professor and chair of the creative writing program at San Francisco State University.
 She lives in California.